 Our Summer Throwing Program has many components, including pitch design.
 For pitchers looking for more than just velo, we incorporate a Pitch Design component in the program to help improve their overall movement pattern.
 The program not only teaches you the science and data analytics that go into pitch design but also how to implement it on the mound.
 Continue reading “Summer Throwing Program; A Look at Pitch Design”

-Velocity… It’s the one thing that seems to be the most sought after, yet few know how to deliver it effectively.
-Everyone thinks they know how to do it.
-But there are many different threads that need to be weaved into a safe and effective velo program.
-Today, we’re going to go over what I believe to be some of the key points to look for in an effective velo program and honestly, they should ALL be present.
-Here we go…
+How to throw a baseball harder… It’s the one thing that seems to be the most sought after, yet few know how to deliver it effectively.
+There are many different threads that need to be weaved into a safe and effective program to help you throw a baseball harder.